Natasha Borovsky: Life

-Borovsky was born in Paris to the renowned Russian pianist, Alexander Borovsky and her mother, Maria Sila-Nowicki, was of noble Polish and Russian descent.
+Borovsky was born in Paris to her father, the renowned Russian pianist, Alexander Borovsky, and her mother, Maria Sila-Nowicki, who was of noble Polish and Russian descent.
 She spent winters and summers at her mother's family estate near Kazimierz Dolny, south of Warsaw.
 She went to school in Germany, Switzerland and France.
 Forced to leave France at the outset of World War II, she came with her mother to the United States where she spent two years at Sarah Lawrence College and where her extraordinary language skills landed her a job translating wartime broadcasts from around the world for CBS News.

 She worked at the Office of War Information in New York City, and at the Hoover Institute, University of California, Berkeley's library and research facilities in Paris.

 Borovsky married Stuart Dodds, an editor/general manager of the syndication division of the San Francisco Chronicle; they lived together in Berkeley, California.